Hands on: New iPad 10.2 (2020) review

 The new iPad 2020 is Apple's best version yet of its entry-level iPad, and even though it hasn't changed much from last year's iPad 2019, it remains an important tablet.

-Value, not just price, is the key reason to buy the 10.2-inch iPad 2020 over October's iPad Air 4, which has a refreshed design and better performance but at a steeper price.
+Value, not just price, is the key reason to buy the 10.2-inch iPad 2020.
+This is because it shares a lot of features with more expensive iPads: access to the same games and apps, compatibility with an Apple Pencil, and compatibility with Smart Keyboards.

+It stands in stark contrast to October's iPad Air 4, which sports a refreshed design, artist-friendly 10.9-inch laminated screen, and superior performance.
+All that seems tempting, but price gap between the two iPad classes has widen.
+So while the new iPad 2020 looks more tired, it remains wholly value-driven.

-The new 'iPad 8' keeps the price down, updating the box to include a 20W power adapter for fast charging with a USB-C-to-Lightning cable and the A12 Bionic chipset offering a specs bump that should see this iPad last for several years to come.
+There are new perks to what's technically the 'iPad 8' from being a complete rerun.
+In the box this generation is a 20W power adapter for fast charging via a USB-C-to-Lightning cable, and the entire iPad is being powered by the A12 Bionic chipset.
+That offers a solid specs bump that should see this iPad last for several years to come.

-Its value is extended with returning perks like Smart Keyboard Cover compatibility and ten hours of battery life, though storage sizes start at a weak 32GB.
-We expect the 128GB version is the one most people who take photos and videos will want.
+Apple's Smart Keyboard (sold separately) extends the value of the iPad 2020, as does its stellar ten-hour battery life.
+We don't get it all at this price; storage start at a weak 32GB.
+You'll want to buy the 128GB version if you store and edit photos and videos.

+Although the iPadOS 14 update is on some older iPads now, it's a standout software update that deserves recognition.
+New features – Scribble in particular – help make the Apple Pencil 1 worth the extra fee.

 New iPad 2020 price and release date